leimao/Rotated-Rectangle-Crop-OpenCV/README.md

 from rotated_rect_crop import crop_rotated_rectangle
 # image is the image matrix
 # rect is the rotated rect object in OpenCV, i.e. (center (x,y), (width, height), angle of clock-wise rotation)
+# center x is regarding to the width
+# center y is regarding to the height
+# width is the number of the columns of the rectangle.
+# height is the number of the rows of the rectangle.
 # The angle vector pointing to the "north" is exactly 0 degree
 image_cropped = crop_rotated_rectangle(image, rect)
 ```